 4. The number of students admitted to MLT413NC is related to the number of available sites.
 Students will be placed at one of Saddleback College’s contracted on-site clinical facilities.
 To participate in clinical training, students are expected to obtain the required clearances for both Saddleback College and the training site.

-Students enrolling in the MLT 413NC clinical practicum course are required to obtain the following clearances before participation in the Clinical Training Experience.
-Any findings may affect the student’s ability to progress through or complete the program.
-Students are advised to start the clearance process once enrolled in MLT 410NC and/or MLT 411NC, at least 3 months in advance of placement.
+Students enrolling in MLT 413NC, Phlebotomy Laboratory Experience are required to obtain the following clearances before participation in the clinical training.
+Any findings may affect the student's ability to progress through or complete the program.
 Please see the Clinical Practicum Requirements in Clinical Lab Assistant/Phlebotomy Program Handbook for more information and required forms.

 • Mandatory Health Assessment Requirements